ggreen/rabbitmq-dotNet-showCase/README.md

   - Set the prefetch limit (round trip latency/processing time) (ex: MAX 1K)
 - If you use dead letter exchanges/queues set to a very high count since DLX do not support  confirmation and can lost messages
 - Use consumer (push) over get (pull)
+- Name queues based on patterns of routing keys where applicable

 ## Server Side